Mountain hawk-eagle: Behaviour and ecology

 Mountain hawk-eagles are well adapted to living in forests.
-As is the case for all Nisaetus species, their physical form and flight style is typical of forest-dwelling raptors in general and is often found to be roughly comparable to the features of true hawks or Accipiters in particular larger species such as the occasionally sympatric Northern goshawk (Accipiter gentilis).
+As is the case for all Nisaetus species, their physical form and flight style is typical of forest-dwelling raptors in general and is often found to be roughly comparable to the features of true hawks or Accipiters in particular larger species such as the occasionally sympatric Eurasian Goshawk (Accipiter Gentilis).
 Like most other forest raptors, mountain hawk-eagles (and Nisaetus species in general) have a long tail, short broad wings and relatively long but powerful legs, all of which impart greater maneuverability and quicker strike times in denser wooded hunting grounds than other raptorial body plans.
 The common name hawk-eagle is apparently in reference to their similar adaptations to true hawks.
 Contrary to the suggestion that, based on their physiology, especially their longer wings and tarsus but shorter talon and bill length, when physically compared to the Legge's hawk-eagle implies that the mountain hawk-eagle is morphologically adapted to hunting birds more so than mammals, dietary studies indicate that the mountain hawk-eagle is not necessarily a specialized bird predator but rather a generalist and opportunist like many predators.
 In fact the small handful of dietary studies of the species show that the mountain hawk-eagle somewhat prefer small mammals as prey but readily takes both birds and reptiles given the opportunity.
 Typically, the mountain hawk-eagle tends to still-hunt from a concealed perch in foliage, stooping down to take prey.
 Most prey is taken on the ground.
 Mountain hawk-eagles have also been observed catching passerines on the wing by giving chase from an ambush or when the prey is flushed by flying low at the canopy level.
 They will also readily take arboreal mammals and birds from a perch or roost if they're able to fly upon them in an ambush.
 While most of their prey are relatively small, well within typical prey size range for most raptorial birds, mountain hawk-eagles can take remarkably large prey.
 Therefore, Brown & Amadon (1986) consider the species as markedly "rapacious and powerful".